opensearch-project/documentation-website/_opensearch/query-dsl/full-text/index.md

 -->
 ## Advanced filter options

 You can filter your query results by using some of the optional query fields, such as wildcards, fuzzy query fields, and synonyms.
-You can also use analyzers as optional query fields.
-To learn more, see [How to use text analyzers]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/text-analyzers/#how-to-use-text-analyzers).
+You can also use analyzers as optional query fields. .

 ### Wildcard options